 Case Study: Fence Spurs Suffering from Concrete Cancer Filler Repair Using Epoxy Putty

-A homeowner installing a replacement trellis fence uses Sylmasta AB Original Epoxy Putty to repair damage to the original fence posts caused by concrete cancer, rather than having to undertake the mammoth task of replacing every spur.
+A homeowner installing a replacement trellis fence uses Sylmasta AB Original Epoxy Putty to repair damage to the original fence posts caused by concrete cancer.
+Filling the damage with AB Original helped avoid the mammoth task of replacing every spur and offered greater protection against corrosion to the steel rods inside the concrete.

-Case Study Data
+Case Study Overview

-Domestic property
+Site Domestic property

-United Kingdom
+Location United Kingdom

-Concrete filler repair
+Repair Type Concrete filler repair

-Fence spurs badly damaged by concrete cancer
+Defect Fence spurs badly damaged by concrete cancer

 Sylmasta AB Original Epoxy Putty